 ONLINE ART & CRAFTS ACTIVITIES

 Creative Writing – Michele will run creative writing for us, designed to support your mental health and emotional wellbeing and let your voice be heard.
-On Tuesdays, 2pm-3pm for Advanced Learners.
-On Thursdays, 2pm-3pm for Beginners.
+Two sessions available (please only pick one to attend) on Tuesdays, 2pm-3pm or on Thursdays, 6pm-7pm.

 Crafts At Home – Taryn will show you how some effective but easy crafts to do at home and to share with others who may be socially isolating with you.
 They will be using everyday items to create beautiful things.
 Weekly on Mondays, 2pm-3pm.